Fast L1-Minimization Algorithms For Robust Face Recognition

 \section{Introduction}

-Compressive sensing (CS) has been one of the hot topics in the signal processing and optimization communities in the last five years or so.
+Compressive sensing (CS) has been one of the hot topics in the signal processing and optimization communities in the past ten years.
 In CS theory \cite{CandesE2006-ICM,DonohoD2004,BrucksteinA2007,ChenS2001-SIAM}, it has been shown that the minimum $\ell_1$-norm solution to an underdetermined system of linear equations is also the sparsest possible solution under quite general conditions.
-More specifically, suppose there exists an unknown signal $\xx_0\in\Re^n$, a measurement vector $\bb\in\Re^d$ ($d < n$), and a measurement matrix $A\in\Re^{d \times n}$ such that $A$ is full rank and $\bb= A\xx_0$.
+More specifically, assume an unknown signal $\xx_0\in\Re^n$, a measurement vector $\bb\in\Re^m$ ($m < n$), and a full-rank matrix $A\in\Re^{m \times n}$ such that $\bb= A\xx_0$.
 Recovering $\xx_0$ given $A$ and $\bb$ constitutes a non-trivial linear inversion problem, since the number of measurements in $\bb$ is smaller than the number of unknowns in $\xx_0$.
-A conventional solution to this problem is the \emph{linear least squares}, which finds the minimum $\ell_2$-norm solution (or the solution of least energy) to this system.
+A conventional solution to this problem is \emph{linear least squares}, which finds the minimum $\ell_2$-norm solution (or the solution of least energy) to this system.